 - 1 egg, fridge-cold

-- 180ml heavy cream, fridge-cold (¾ cup)
+- 180 ml heavy cream, fridge-cold (¾ cup)

-- 2 tsp almond extract (optional)
+- 2 tsp almond extract, or use vanilla extract

 For the topping: